The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Introduction

 Accurate and rapid localizations of FRBs are key to trigger multiwavelength follow-up observations, which provide vital information on the FRB host galaxy, its distance scale, the broad band spectrum of the burst and the presence on any quiescent emission associated to the flaring source.
 However, FRBs span a wide range of distances, and the majority are too far to place any meaningful constraints on persistent emission or associated X-ray bursts.
 Therefore, we organized a follow-up program to focus on the closest events ($z$\,$\lesssim 0.1$) localized to an accuracy of at least $\lesssim10\arcsec$.

-Starting from March 21, 2021 the repeating source FRB 20201124A was reported to be in an active state \citep{ChimeAtel21,askapdet}, with continued activity over the next few months.
-We initiated our multiwavelength campaign soon after the FRB localization and the identification in the FRB error box of the candidate host galaxy \citep{Day21,Law21,Wharton21} that, at a redshift $z$\,$\sim$\,$0.098$ \citep{Kilpatrick21}, meets our selection criteria.
+Starting from March 21, 2021 the repeating source \frb\ was reported to be in an active state \citep{ChimeAtel21,askapdet}, with continued activity over the next few months.
+We initiated our multiwavelength campaign soon after the FRB localization and the unambiguous identification of its host galaxy \citep{Day21,Law21,Wharton21} that, at a redshift $z$\,$\sim$\,$0.098$ \citep{Kilpatrick21}, meets our selection criteria.

-In this paper we present (\S\ref{sec: obsmain}) the results of our multi-instrument observations of FRB 20201124A in radio with the Very Large Array (VLA), the European VLBI Network (EVN), the enhanced Multi Element Remotely Linked Interferometer Network (e-MERLIN), the Five-hundred-meter Aperture Spherical radio Array (FAST), the Sardinia Radio Telescope (SRT), the upgraded Giant Metrewave Radio Telescope (uGMRT), in X-ray with the \textit{Neil Gehrels' Swift Observatory} (\textit{Swift}) and the {\it Chandra X-ray Observatory} (CXO), and in the optical with the Lowell Discovery Telescope (LDT).
-In \S\ref{sec: sfrmain} we present the detection of a quiescent source associated to FRB 20201124A in radio and X-rays and discuss its origin.
+In this paper we present (\S\ref{sec: obsmain}) the results of our multi-instrument observations of \frb\ in radio with the Very Large Array (VLA), the European VLBI Network (EVN), the enhanced Multi Element Remotely Linked Interferometer Network (e-MERLIN), the Five-hundred-meter Aperture Spherical radio Array (FAST), the Sardinia Radio Telescope (SRT), the upgraded Giant Metrewave Radio Telescope (uGMRT), in X-ray with the \textit{Neil Gehrels' Swift Observatory} (\textit{Swift}) and the {\it Chandra X-ray Observatory} (CXO), and in the optical with the Lowell Discovery Telescope (LDT).
+In \S\ref{sec: sfrmain} we present the detection of a quiescent source associated to \frb\ in radio and X-rays and discuss its origin.
 In \S\ref{sec: interpmain} we discuss our results in the context of the properties of the local and host galaxy environments and their implications for the progenitors of FRBs, with particular regard to the magnetar scenario.
-In \S\ref{sec: limitsmain} we present the results of the simultaneous observation of FAST, SRT and \textit{Chandra}, aimed at detecting X-ray counterparts of radio flares, and discuss implications on the central engine.
+In \S\ref{sec: limitsmain} we present the results of the simultaneous observation of FAST, SRT and \textit{Chandra}, aimed at detecting X-ray counterparts of radio bursts, and discuss implications on the central engine.
 We summarize our conclusions in \S\ref{sec: concmain}.